internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/README.md

 * Voting for new members
 * Voting algorithm including a "majority rule"
 * Interval for internal voting process
-* Nods(s) that are implemented after successful application
+* Nodes(s) that are implemented after successful application
 * Degree of transparency of the process e.g. publication on a website.
 * Is there something like an alternating comitee?